Hexensuelze/duke3d_hrp/hrp_readme.txt

 Installing is easy:

 First make sure you have your Duke3D CD in your CD/DVD drive or an existing installation of the game.
-You can also just have the "duke3d.grp" file somewere on your system.
+You can also just have the "duke3d.grp" file somewhere on your system.

-Then run the installer (the file you downloaded/got from a friend or whatever) by double-clicking it.
-Then just follow the onscreen instructions.
+Then run the self-extracting archive (the file you downloaded/got from a friend or whatever) by double-clicking it.
+Then just choose any hard drive/subdir of your personal preference.

+After the extraction process is complete, you may copy over any existing "duke3d.grp" file you already have (either directly from the installation disc or from the folder which contains your digital copy).
+Be sure to overwrite the existing "duke3d.grp" since this one only contains the shareware episode.
-After installation, you start the game using the shortcut in the Duke3D folder, desktop or start menu called "Duke3D High Resolution Pack".
-Starting the game directly will start EDuke32 without textures and models.
+After you are done, start the game by clicking "eduke32.exe" in the Duke3D folder.
+You can also create a shortcut by right-clicking the file and choose "Send to" --> "Desktop (Create shortcut)".

+IMPORTANT:
-IMPORTANT: To see the high resolution textures and models you have to change the
-           render mode to 32-bit Polymer in the "Video Settings" under "Options" in the game menu.
+In order to see the high resolution textures and models, you have to change the render mode to 32-bit Polymer in the "Video Settings" under "Options" in the game menu.
 Otherwise, HRP content will not work (properly)!

-It is recommended to run the setup utility in order to set up your video, audio and controls for optimum quality and gameplay experience.
-However, most of the settings can be changed with EDuke32 ingame menu as well.
+POLYMOST COMPATIBILITY OPTION:
+For players who are unable to use the advanced Polymer renderer (e.g. because they experience graphics issues or their graphics card simply cannot handle it), please deactivate (= untick) the "Polymer" checkbox in the EDuke32 launcher and run the game with this parameter: -hduke3d_hrp_polymost.def
+> Example: E:\Duke3D\eduke32.exe -hduke3d_hrp_polymost.def
+Alternatively, and if you want to run mods like DukePlus, using the Polymost Override Pack (put into the autoload folder) is the recommended way of running the Polymost HRP mode.
+A matching version of this pack should be available soon after any HRP release.